 The cause of malnutrition is typically a lack of food consumption or in most cases a lack of sufficient nutrients.
-However, malnutrition arises due to some physical, psychological and social issues.
-For instance;
+However, malnutrition arises due to some physical, psychological or social issue.
+For instance:

 - Health concerns.
 Elderly adults often experience health problems like dementia or dental issues that can cause a decrease in appetite and troubled eating.
-Chronic illness, difficulty in swallowing, use of certain medications, diminished taste or smell, and a recent hospitalization can also affect the amount of food consumption and nutrient absorption.
+Chronic illness, difficulty in swallowing, use of certain medications, diminished taste or smell, and recent hospitalization can also affect the amount of food consumption and nutrient absorption.

 - Restricted diets.
 Limiting fat, salt, protein, and sugar consumption can also contribute to poor eating and malnutrition.

 - Limited income.
 Some elderly adults do not have the right means to eat properly.
 Because of the increasing cost of medications and essential commodities, these individuals tend to have limited nourishment from healthy food.

 - Reduced social contact.
 Reduced social contact can also affect an elderly’s nutrition.
-This may lead to loneliness, grief, lack of mobility and failing health, which also contributes to a loss of appetite.
+This may lead to loneliness, grief, lack of mobility and failing health, which contributes to a loss of appetite.

 How to detect malnutrition and what can we do to solve it

-The signs of malnutrition among older adults are quite tough to detect, especially those who are not at obvious risk at all.
-However, it is important to uncover this problem at its early stage to prevent complications.
+The signs of malnutrition among older adults are quite tough to detect, especially in those not at obvious risk.
+However, it is important to uncover this problem in its early stage to prevent complications.
 Whenever possible, spend time with your elderly family member and observe any changes in his/her eating habits.
 Signs of weight loss should be monitored along with poor wound healing, dental difficulties, and easy bruising.